publicdocs/uscode/assets/md/titles/usc44/us/usc/t44/ch39/m__us_usc_t44_s3901.md

     In order to create an independent and objective office—

-    (1) to conduct and supervise audits and investigations relating to the Government Printing Office;
+    (1) to conduct and supervise audits and investigations relating to the Government Publishing Office;

     (2) to provide leadership and coordination and recommend policies to promote economy, efficiency, and effectiveness; and

-    (3) to provide a means of keeping the Public Printer and the Congress fully and currently informed about problems and deficiencies relating to the administration and operations of the Government Printing Office;
+    (3) to provide a means of keeping the Director of the Government Publishing Office and the Congress fully and currently informed about problems and deficiencies relating to the administration and operations of the Government Publishing Office;

-    there is hereby established an Office of Inspector General in the Government Printing Office.
+    there is hereby established an Office of Inspector General in the Government Publishing Office.

 (Added [Pub.
 L. 100–504, title II, § 202][/us/pl/100/504/s202], Oct.
 18, 1988, [102 Stat.
-2530][/us/stat/102/2530].)
+2530][/us/stat/102/2530]; amended [Pub.
+L. 113–235, div.
+H, title I, § 1301(b)][/us/pl/113/235/s1301/b], (c)(1), Dec.
+16, 2014, [128 Stat.
+2537][/us/stat/128/2537].)

+ __Amendments__

+    2014—Par.
+(3).
+[Pub.
+L. 113–235, § 1301(c)(1)][/us/pl/113/235/s1301/c/1], substituted “Director of the Government Publishing Office” for “Public Printer”.

+ __Change of Name__

+    “Government Publishing Office” substituted for “Government Printing Office” in pars.
+(1) and (3) and concluding provisions on authority of [section 1301(b) of Pub.
+L. 113–235][/us/pl/113/235/s1301/b], set out as a note preceding [section 301 of this title][/us/usc/t44/s301].

  __Effective Date__